adamchalmers/blog/content/nom-chars.md

 I hope this helped you understand Nom and parser combinators!
 If you want to learn more, I suggest taking a look at Nom's [README.md](https://github.com/Geal/nom/blob/main/README.md) -- it has a list of links to different docs, including the API docs, some design documents and even a "which combinator should I use" guide.
 Nom's creator Geoffroy Couprie has really gone above and beyond to make some good docs!

-I'm still figuring out a good solution for blog comments, but for now you can email me, send me a tweet [@adam_chal](https://twitter.com/adam_chal), reply on the [GitHub issue for this blog post](https://github.com/adamchalmers/blog/issues/2) or just reply on whichever Reddit/HN site you're using.
-Thanks for reading!

-(oh, and if you liked this, and want to get paid to talk about Rust full time with me: drop your resume to ehfgwbof@pybhqsyner.pbz after rot13 -- currently hiring in the EU and USA, ideally Lisbon or Austin)
+We'll dive further into Nom in future posts.
+For now, if you have any questions, leave a comment below or talk to me on twitter [@adam_chal](https://twitter.com/adam_chal).
+And if you liked this article, and want to get paid to talk about Rust full time with me: email your resume to ehfgwbof@pybhqsyner.pbz after rot13.
+The last person who reached out like this got hired, so don't be shy!
+We're currently hiring remote workers based in the EU and USA (we have offices in [a lot of cities](https://www.cloudflare.com/careers/jobs/)).

 _Thank you to Joshua Nelson, Michael Sproul and Stephen Merity for reading the draft!_